openobserve/hotcommerce/README.md

 # HOT commerce

-HOT Commerce is a sample microservices application for demonstrating auto-instrumentation of python microservices using OpenTelemetry operator.
+HOT Commerce is a sample microservices application for demonstrating auto-instrumentation of microservices using OpenTelemetry operator.

 frontend (go) -> shop (nodejs) -> product (java) -> review (python)